iverson777/devart-template/project_summary.md

 ```
 ## Links to External Libraries
- NOTE: You can also use this space to link to external libraries or Github repositories you used on your project.

 [AS3 - AIR Kinect](https://github.com/AS3NUI/airkinect-2-core "AS3 - AIR Kinect")
 [AS3 - Tween](http://www.greensock.com/tweenlite/ "AS3 - Tween")
 [Arduino - TLC5940](https://code.google.com/p/tlc5940arduino/ "Arduino - TLC5940")

 ## Images & Videos
-NOTE: For additional images you can either use a relative link to an image on this repo or an absolute link to an externally hosted image.

 ![Image](project_images/cover.jpg?raw=true "Image")